kalafut/nose-alert/README.rst

 ===================

-Currently this plugin supports only growl_ on OS X. We are going to add support for Linux based notifications in future (pull requests are welcomed!).
+Currently this plugin supports only growl_ on OS X. We are going to add support for Linux based notifications in future (pull requests are welcome!).

 Plans